-the week: "You gain strength, courage and confidence by every
+the week: "You gain strength, courage and confidence

 experience in which you really stop to look fear in the face.
 You